Timeline of the COVID-19 pandemic in Vietnam: First cases

 The first two confirmed cases in Vietnam, a Chinese man, born in 1954 and his son, were admitted to Cho Ray Hospital, Ho Chi Minh City, on 22 January 2020.
 The son was believed to have contracted the virus from his father, who had earlier flown from Wuhan on 13 January, when they met in Nha Trang on 17 January.
 The first cluster also appeared in Son Loi Commune, Bình Xuyên District, Vĩnh Phúc after a few workers returned from a training trip in Wuhan and infected other people in close contact with them.
-The Vietnamese government immediately locked down Bình Xuyên District until 4 March 2020 to prevent the disease from spreading all over the country, the first large-scale lockdown outside China.
+The Vietnamese government immediately locked down Bình Xuyên District until 4 March 2020 to prevent the disease from spreading.
+This was the first large-scale lockdown outside China.
 Having known cases early is one of the main reasons why Vietnam was successful in fighting the virus.
 For the first 16 cases of the disease, the medical staff had to treat different types of patients, including infants, the elderly and people with underlying conditions.
-This is like "an exercises" for the Vietnamese medical system in order to prepare and study the new virus.
+This was like "an exercises" for the Vietnamese medical system in order to prepare and study the new virus.

 March 2020–2021: sporadic outbreaks and strict measures

 When the pandemic spreads across the globe, the coronavirus cases in the country also surged, and on the evening of 6 March, the Hanoi Department of Health confirmed the first case in the capital, a 26-year-old woman who had travelled to Europe.
 This is the 17th case in Vietnam.
 On the afternoon of 20 March, the Ministry of Health announced 2 new COVID-19 patients, the 86th and 87th, who were two female nurses at Bạch Mai Hospital with no history of contact with any COVID-19 patients.
 In March and April 2020, the number of cases increased rapidly due to the large number of people coming from European countries and the appearance of clusters such as Bạch Mai Hospital, Ha Loi Commune in Hanoi and Buddha Bar in Ho Chi Minh City.

 After 21 March 2020, Vietnam suspended entry for all foreigners from midnight of 22 March, and introduced concentrated isolation for 14 days in all cases of entry for Vietnamese citizens.
 From 1 April, Vietnam implemented a 15 days nationwide lockdown.
-On the same day, former Prime Minister Nguyễn Xuân Phúc announced the nationwide outbreak of COVID-19.
+On the same day, former prime minister Nguyễn Xuân Phúc announced the nationwide outbreak of COVID-19.
 The drastic epidemic control measures had positive results and the country did not confirm any cases of local transmission from mid-April to the end of July.
 Vietnam began loosening restrictions in May, including resuming domestic travel across the country.